msantos/srly/README.md

 serctl has a higher level interface for manipulating the C data structures that takes care of portability.
 The structures are represented as Erlang records.
-These functions only retrieve or modify values within the termios structure and do not side effects when used with the record format (when binaries are used as arguments, they are first converted to record format based on a runtime platform check).
+These functions only retrieve or modify values within the termios structure and do not have side effects when used with the record format (when binaries are used as arguments, they are first converted to record format based on a runtime platform check).

 To change the serial device, the attributes must be written out using serctl:tcsetattr/3.